Owner, All-Star Coach/Choreographer, Dance Instructor (Pre-School, Pom, Hip Hop, Jazz, Contemporary, Kick)

 Theresa’s love for performing began with gymnastics when she was very young.
 In middle school she added cheerleading and finally found her true passion in dance.
 She spent 4 years on a State and Nationally award-winning high school team and was selected as an American All-Star her senior year.
 She was then invited to perform in Vienna, Austria and danced in the pre-game show during Super Bowl XXIX in Miami, Florida.

 Theresa continued studying dance through college taking classes and attending workshops in everything from ballet, tap, and jazz to modern and hip-hop.
 She found her true calling when she began working with competitive dance teams over 16 years ago.
-Theresa has coached and choreographed pom, jazz, and hip hop routines for 3 award-winning high school teams in the area.
+Theresa has coached and choreographed pom, jazz, kick, and hip hop routines for 4 award-winning high school teams in the area.
 She is a State and Nationally decorated choreographer with her routines placing in the top 5 at the Local, State, and National level 19 times in the past six years.
+Since founding POD, her Senior teams have been awarded Bids to attend the Dance Worlds.
+In small, large, and Co-ed divisions, they have placed within the top 10 countless times including World titles in the Small Co-ed Hip Hop and Open Kick divisions.

 In addition to coaching and choreographing, she has directed and performed on 3 professional dance teams.
 Theresa is an incredibly diverse dance coach with experience at the middle school, high school, and professional levels.
 Her gymnastics background gives her dance an explosive athletic style.

-In addition to dance, Theresa has her B.S. in Psychology and Human Development with Masters Degrees in both School and Community Counseling.
+In addition to dance, Theresa has her B.S. in Psychology and Human Development with Masters Degrees in Ed.
+Psych with School and Community Counseling emphases.

 Tanya has been working with the Power Of Dance since 2008.
 She is an All-Star coach and choreographer, Head Classical Ballet Instructor, and Dance Instructor (Ballet, Pointe, Jazz, Hip Hop, Lyrical, and Contemporary).
 Tanya started her dance journey at 2 years old and continued to train throughout the years in a variety of styles.
 She has been trained in style such as; Classical ballet, pointe, lyrical, contemporary, jazz, tap, Hip hop, modern, musical theater, pom, and acro.
 Tanya performed for many years as an adolescent and as an adult in local and national ballet companies.
 She was also the captain of, and dancer on her high school dance team.
 In college, she continued to study dance as well as theater and musical theater.
 Tanya also performed with the Danceworks program while attending UWEC.
 Tanya loves choreographing for competitive dance and her routines have been recognized both locally and nationally.
 In 2015 her Lyrical routine for team Polaris made it to the finals round at the Worlds competition in Florida.
 In 2017 Tanya was recognized as the National Dance Coach of the year from the Dance Extreme USA organization.
 Tanya also choreographs for the Luxemburg-Casco High school musical theater department.
 She has enjoyed working with the high school students on a variety of musicals over the years.
 She has choreographed the following musicals: Guys and Dolls, The Baker’s Wife, Annie, Seussical the Musical, Anything Goes, King and I, The Lion King, and Hello Dolly.
 Tanya has always had a love for photography.
 She received a Bachelor of Arts degree in Photography from UWGB and a minor in theater arts.
 In addition to dance, Tanya is a talented seamstress, making and altering many of the all-star and studio costumes.
 She loves spending time with her family, boyfriend Steven, and her amazing daughter Ava.